Skip to main content

 Musicals and dreams are a natural pairing in part because watching a musical can feel like stepping into some imaginary plane of existence, into a world where color and motion feel governed not by the laws of reality but by music and longing, where people bursting into song is just part of the fabric of this world.
 In this way, the audience is not so different from Gene Kelly in this scenario.
 We flock to the movie theater and gaze pensively at the spectacle unfolding before us with the same longing in our eyes that we see in Gene Kelly as his fantasy starts to unfold around him in dazzling array.
 Whatever our situation outside the theater, we can forget about it while the lights are down.
 In this space, in this dream, for this moment, we all feel free.

 Already we can see where the musical format and the Disney ethos are synergistic elements.
 Note the way that Cinderella's intrinsic ability to dream her way out of her depressing reality is made literal in the film's centerpiece, "Bibbidi-Bobbidi-Boo."
 All it takes is a little faith for something as mundane as a garden pumpkin to become a beautiful carriage, or for a handful of scrappy mice to become handsome stallions.
-This combination of hope and imagination literally lets this neglected girl escape her troubles for one night and eventually for good.
+This combination of hope and imagination literally lets this neglected girl escape her troubles for one night--and eventually, for good.
 This is where musicals in and out of Disney find their most earnest appeal, and also their greatest detractors.

 Musicals, like the dreams they emulate, are fantastical and cathartic, but are they likewise transient and non-substantive?
 Maybe it’s too good to be true that Leslie Caron and Gene Kelly would find each other again after all.
 According to Professor Jane Feuer, it’s no coincidence that Gene Kelly and Leslie Caron aren’t reunited in the dream sequence itself.
 She explains in her book, “The Hollywood Musical,”